 It will take some time to process the funding, order and receive the vehicle and train up our drivers.
-We expect this new service to begin in Spring 2023.
+We expect this new service to begin around Summer 2023.
 We’ll contact residents with more information as soon as we are ready to introduce the service.

 Compostable packaging does not produce methane gas and heat like food waste does.
 Put it in your grey bin.